 Well-designed carbon pricing can change the behaviour of consumers, businesses and investors while encouraging technological innovation and generating revenue that can be used productively.

-There are a few carbon pricing instruments, such as a carbon tax and cap-and-trade programmes.
+There are a few carbon pricing instruments, such as a carbon emissions tax and cap-and-trade programmes.

 Current Situation on Carbon Pricing and Carbon Tax